Seven of Swords Tarot Card Meaning

 Seven of Swords Imagery and Symbolism

-In the Rider-Waite-Smith Seven of Swords, a figure tiptoes away from a camp carrying five swords, glancing back nervously.
-Two swords remain planted in the ground, hinting at what’s been left behind.
-The tents in the background suggest a community unaware of what’s happening under their noses.
+In the Rider-Waite-Smith Seven of Swords, a figure tiptoes away from a camp carrying five swords, glancing nervously behind them.
+Two swords remain planted in the ground.
+Tents in the background suggest a community unaware of the theft.
+A bright yellow sky contrasts oddly with the covert act.

 Seven of Swords Tarot Card Meaning Upright